Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Method

 Our models included interaction terms between \textit{AIRatio} and all other independent variables.
-We integrated participant-level random effects to account for individual differences in rating behavior and used the Akaike Information Criterion (AIC) for model selection.
+We integrated participant-level random effects to account for individual differences in rating behavior and used the Akaike Information Criterion (AIC) and Likelihood Ratio Test (LRT) for model selection.